 - optional: you can even attach a microphone, speakers and a monitor to the Raspberry Pi if you are interested in two-way audio/video streaming over the web (this allows cool things like remote assistance or videoconference with other participants)

-- install the libedgetpu debian package for Raspberry Pi from the Google Coral website (it comes in two flavors, follow the official installation instructions)
+- get and install the libedgetpu debian package for Raspberry Pi from the Google Coral website (the package comes in two flavors).
+You need this library even if you do not have an Edge TPU accelerator.
+Please follow these official installation instructions.

-- install the UV4L software modules: uv4l, the new uv4l-raspicam-ai (not uv4l-raspicam!), uv4l-raspicam-extras, and, if you want to stream with WebRTC (as in this example), also uv4l-server, uv4l-webrtc (read the installation instructions for more details)
+- install the required UV4L software modules: uv4l, the new uv4l-raspicam-ai (not uv4l-raspicam!) and uv4l-raspicam-extras (read the installation instructions for more details)

 - make sure both the camera board and, if you want to do object tracking, the I2C interfaces are enabled on the Raspberry Pi.
 Make sure to also find a good compromise for the GPU Mem vs RAM split (especially on the Raspberry Pi 2 or below) depending on the resolution you want to capture the video at.
 Use the raspi-config system command to enable, set or check all this stuff.